valeriangalliat/markdown-it-anchor/README.md

 ## Permalinks

 Version 8.0.0 completely reworked the way permalinks work in order to offer more accessible options out of the box.
+You can also [make your own permalink](#custom-permalink).

 Instead of a single default way of rendering permalinks (which used to have a poor UX on screen readers), we now have multiple styles of